-む: Turns off the exterior lights and deactivates the AUTO mode.
+\bigcirc :Turns off the exterior lights and deactivates the AUTO mode.
+Turn to \bigcirc again to reactivate the AUTO mode.

-For vehicles first sold in Canada, the Automatic Headlight System activates when you shift out of P (Park), and either the headlights or Daytime Running Lights turn on, even when you select ♂.
-See Daytime Running Lights
+For vehicles first sold in Canada, the automatic headlight system activates when you shift out of P (Park), and either the headlights or Daytime Running Lights turn on, even when you select off or Park.
+See Daytime Running Lights ⇔ 123.

-AUTO: Enables the Automatic Headlight System, which controls the exterior lights and instrument panel lights depending on outside lighting.
-See Automatic Headlight System
+AUTO: Enables the automatic headlight system, which controls the exterior lights and instrument panel lights depending on outside lighting.
+See Automatic Headlight System ⇔ 124.